basho/riak-python-client/docs/query.rst

 values (such as JSON, XML, plain text, Data Types, etc.) into Riak as normal, and then query those indexed values using the Solr API.
 Unlike traditional Riak data, however, Solr needs to know the format of the stored data so it can index it.
+Solr is a document-based search engine so it treats each value stored in Riak as a document.

 ^^^^^^^^^^^^^^^^^
 Creating a schema